 Winter is here.
 Well, almost.

-Game of Thrones season 7 is closer than you’d think.
-Here’s everything we know so far: the air date, and everything there is to know about new cast members, trailers, spoilers from the set and the biggest questions surrounding the storylines of the show’s key characters.
+Game of Thrones season 7 is just a few months away.
+Get ready for the fantasy epic’s seventh series with this in-depth guide: we’ve got trailers, spoilers, release date information and all the latest casting news, plus we ask the biggest questions surrounding the storylines of the show’s key characters.
 Don’t worry, we’ll flag proper spoiler territory when we get there – and this page will continue to be updated as more information is revealed.